 At first sight, the answer to the question as to how negligent valuation disputes should be resolved is obvious.
 The optimum method of resolution is by agreement through negotiation.
 If settlement cannot be reached, the parties have a long-established, officially sanctioned route open to them, namely the court system.
 It has a number of features to recommend it.
 Above all, the court system has expertise in dealing with legal issues.
+No serious commentator suggests that the courts of Australia, New Zealand, the UK or any other developed common law country are financially corrupt.
 However, serious reservations do exist about the appropriateness of the judicial system as a means of dealing with negligent valuation disputes.
-The Woolf Report on Civil Justice in the UK in 1996 was highly critical of practical aspects of the litigation system, reflecting long-standing dissatisfaction amongst its consumers: "it is too expensive in that the costs often exceed the value of the claim; too slow in bringing cases to a conclusion and too unequal; there is a lack of equality between the powerful, the wealthy and the under-resourced litigant.
-It is too uncertain; the difficulties of forecasting what litigation will cost and how long it will last induces the fear of the unknown; and it is incomprehensible to many litigants" (Woolf, 1996).
+The Woolf Report on Civil Justice in the UK in 1996 was highly critical of practical aspects of the litigation system, reflecting long-standing dissatisfaction amongst its consumers: "it is too expensive in that the costs often exceed the value of the claim; too slow in bringing cases to a conclusion and too unequal: there is a lack of equality between the powerful, the wealthy and the under-resourced litigant.
+It is too uncertain: the difficulties of forecasting what litigation will cost and how long it will last induces the fear of the unknown; and it is incomprehensible to many litigants" (Woolf, 1996).
+This is by no means confined to the UK.
 In the US, "There are few things managers dread more than litigation.
 Even petty cases have a way of damaging relationships, tarnishing reputations and eating up enormous sums of money time and talent" (Allison, 1990).
 These types of criticism are common in most commercial sectors and beyond; they are nonetheless valid.
 But more specific doubts about litigation exist in the context of negligent valuation disputes.
-Whereas the Allison-type criticisms can be, and have been, to some extent, addressed by reform of efficiency, other flaws are more fundamental.
+Whereas the Allison-type criticisms can, and have been, to some extent addressed by reform of efficiency, other flaws are more fundamental.
 Valuation is a highly technical subject and one in which the courts are almost entirely in the hands of expert witnesses.
-This has been a source of concern to the judges themselves.
-In Leigh v Unsworth, His Honour Judge Everett recognised the weakness of his position: "since we are dealing with the standard of care required in a professional man in connection with a profession in which of course the court is not expert, the court has to depend upon expert evidence itself, because the test is of course an objective one - what was required in the particular circumstances of the case to discharge the duty of care, or comply with the implied term, by the defendant.
+This has been a source of concern to the judges themselves: in Leigh v Unsworth, His Honour Judge Everett recognised the weakness of his position: "since we are dealing with the standard of care required in a professional man in connection with a profession in which of course the court is not expert, the court has to depend upon expert evidence itself, because the test is of course an objective one - what was required in the particular circumstances of the case to discharge the duty of care, or comply with the implied term, by the defendant.
 In some ways it may be thought that it is not an entirely satisfactory way of resolving disputes of this kind..."